jian-li1/reddit-search-agent/README.md

 Even with a setup of a single RTX 4090, it is difficult to load the embedding and reranker models alongside a decent LLM with plenty of context length onto the GPU at the same time, due to limited VRAM.
 The workaround is to hot-swap the models during tool calls so that the LLM is unloaded when the embedding and reranker models are loaded for retrieval and vice versa.

 The `persist_in_gpu` field in the `config.yaml` file allows the embedding and reranker model to be loaded only when a query is made.
-By using [llama-swap](https://github.com/mostlygeek/llama-swap) on top of llama.cpp, the `llama_swap_no_persist` field allows the MCP client send a request to llama-swap to unload the LLM as soon as a tool call is made for retrieval.
+By using [llama-swap](https://github.com/mostlygeek/llama-swap) on top of llama.cpp, the `llama_swap_no_persist` field allows the MCP client to send a request to llama-swap to unload the LLM as soon as a tool call is made for retrieval.
 This hot-swapping approach incurs some overhead in runtime, albeit fairly minimal on a Linux machine.

 ### Running the MCP Client and Server
 With the `config.yaml` set up, simply run the MCP server as follows: